 What Creatine Actually Does — and What It Does Not

 Creatine phosphate is stored in muscle cells and provides the immediate energy currency (ATP) for short, high-intensity efforts lasting 2–10 seconds — think a steep switchback push, a boulder hop or a creek crossing under a heavy pack.
 When creatine phosphate stores are depleted, effort intensity must drop until aerobic metabolism can resynthesise ATP — which takes 30–90 seconds.
-Supplementation raises resting creatine phosphate stores by 20–40% according to a 2021 International Society of Sports Nutrition position paper, meaning each anaerobic burst on steep terrain depletes reserves more slowly and recovers faster.
+Supplementation raises resting muscle creatine stores by 20–40% in people who start with lower baseline levels, according to the International Society of Sports Nutrition position stand, meaning each anaerobic burst on steep terrain depletes reserves more slowly and recovers faster.
 What creatine does not do: it does not improve VO2 max, lactate threshold or sustained aerobic performance.
 For improving those metrics, Zone 2 training is the correct intervention.

 Evidence for Creatine in Hiking and Endurance Contexts

 The direct research on creatine and hiking is limited, but adjacent evidence is strong.
-A 2017 meta-analysis by Lanhers et al. in the European Journal of Sport Science found creatine supplementation improves lower-body strength by 8–14% — relevant for the quad-dominant effort of climbing with a loaded pack.
-Cooper et al. (2012, Journal of the International Society of Sports Nutrition) found that 5 g/day creatine reduced creatine kinase (CK) and lactate dehydrogenase (LDH) — two markers of muscle damage — significantly in endurance athletes performing repeated exercise bouts.
+A systematic review and meta-analysis of creatine and lower-limb strength (Lanhers et al., Sports Medicine, 2015) found a significant strength benefit — relevant for the quad-dominant effort of climbing with a loaded pack.
+A review by Cooper et al. (2012, Journal of the International Society of Sports Nutrition) reported that creatine reduced creatine kinase (CK) and lactate dehydrogenase (LDH) — two markers of muscle damage — in endurance athletes performing repeated exercise bouts.
 For multi-day hikers covering 20+ km daily on consecutive days, this muscle-protective effect is arguably creatine's most practical benefit.
-A subsequent study by Rawson & Volek (2003) confirmed that creatine improves repeated sprint performance in fatigued athletes — translating to better late-day climbing speed on days 3–7 of a thru-hike.
+A review by Rawson & Volek (2003) found that creatine enhances muscle strength and performance during repeated high-intensity efforts — translating to better late-day climbing speed on days 3–7 of a thru-hike.

 How to Take Creatine as a Hiker: Dosing Protocols Compared

 Water retention is the most cited concern among hikers considering creatine.
 The initial 0.5–1.5 kg gain is intracellular (inside muscle cells, not subcutaneous fluid) and reflects proper hydration of the muscle fibres — relevant because dehydrated muscles fatigue faster.
 For ultralight hikers watching every gram, the microdose protocol at 2–3 g/day minimises this effect while still achieving approximately 70% of full saturation over 5–6 weeks.
-Post-hike with carbohydrates is the optimal timing — insulin response improves creatine uptake by 30–50% according to Green et al. (1996, American Journal of Physiology).
+Post-hike with carbohydrates is the optimal timing — insulin released in response to co-ingested carbohydrate enhances creatine uptake, according to Green et al. (1996, American Journal of Physiology).

 Creatine on Trail: Practical Logistics